-All panel schedules shall have typewritten updates at the end of any remodel project, or when future circuits are added to panels.
+All panel schedules shall be updated at the end of any remodel project, or when circuits are added to panels.
+Updates must be typewritten and placed infront of previously posted panel schedules.
 Handwritten panel schedules are not acceptable.
 Panel schedules shall reflect as-built drawings and electronic copy provided to the owner.
+Previous panel schedules may not be removed.
+See Fig. 26-02 for formatting example.